-\begin{definition}[Entanglement transmission] Let $\eps\in (0,1)$ be a fixed constant.
-Alice's task is to convey to Bob, over a single use of the channel $\cN$, a quantum state on a system $M$ in her possession, such that the entanglement between $M$ and some reference system $R$ that is inaccessible to her is preserved in the process.
+We also consider the entanglement transmission protocol~\cite{DS05} in the one-shot setting.
+In this protocol, Alice's task is to convey to Bob, over a single use of the channel $\cN$, a quantum state on a system $M$ in her possession, such that the entanglement between $M$ and some reference system $R$ that is inaccessible to her is preserved in the process.
 More precisely, we define a one-shot $\eps$-error entanglement transmission code as a triple $(m, \cH_M, \cD)$, where $\cH_M\subseteq \cH_{A}$ is a subspace with $m=\dim \cH_M$ and $\cD\colon \cB(\cH_B) \rightarrow \cB(\cH_A)$ is a CPTP map such that